gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 The question "what happens when we look at something?" turns out to be one of the hardest questions in science.
-One hundred years of the best minds —
+One hundred years of the best minds,
 Bohr, Heisenberg, von Neumann, Dirac, Feynman,
-Bell, Everett, Bohm, Zeh, Zurek — and we still do not agree.
+Bell, Everett, Bohm, Zeh, Zurek, and we still do not agree.

 This is not a failure.